tailonghe/tailonghe.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th year PhD candidate in the Atmospheric Physics and Composition Modelling Group at University of Toronto.
-My project focuses on the development and implementation of advanced data assimilation systems in atmospheric science, including:
+I'm a 5th year PhD student in the Atmospheric Physics and Composition Modelling Group at University of Toronto.
+My project focuses on the application of advanced data assimilation systems in climate change, air quality, and carbon cycle, including:

 * Weak-constraint four-dimensional variational (4D-Var) systems.
 * Ensemble Kalman Filter (EnKF).